-You could say the positions are representing different tones.
+You could say that the positions are representing different tones.
 Exactly which tones will be told soon, but we also need a reference and the references in this case are the clefs and key signatures (see below).

 In a musical notation system, there are also vertical lines that separate the staff into bars.

 How the notes are arranged in the notation system

 If you look in the fourth bar, you can see this symbol , which is called a natural.
-It indicate that the sharp doesn’t count anymore and the note is the normal F. From the beginning of the next bar, F should again be played as F# (if no natural is shown).
+It indicates that the sharp doesn’t count anymore and the note is the normal F. From the beginning of the next bar, F should again be played as F# (if no natural is shown).

 The next group of symbols is repeatedly shown in different styles in the notation system.
-These symbols tell the musician what tones to play, depending on their positions, and the tempo, depending on how the look like.
+These symbols tell the musician what tones to play (depending on their positions), and the tempo (depending on how they look like).